“Video Chat” is improperly named. It’s not chatting at all. It’s a video call.

 You Can’t Have a Video Chat at Work

-Along the same lines as wanting to stay anonymous, many shoppers want to chat at work.
+Along the same lines as wanting to stay anonymous, many shoppers want to message you at work.
 (Yes, people are devious multitaskers!)
 But using video chat will not allow them to quietly receive the answers they need about a car or service without their boss knowing.

 Text-based chat allows shoppers to be sly about their research – no noise and no need to be chained to their desk.
 They can get their answers in the morning at work, and travel to your dealership on their lunch break.